-The cannabis plant produces various chemicals that can be used as medicine for a variety of human diseases.
-However, most of these chemicals are what is known as psychoactive.
-This means that some cannabis derivatives change a person’s mood, perception, or emotional state.
+The cannabis plant produces various chemicals that can be used to promote overall wellness.
+However, most of these chemicals are psychoactive, or alter mental states.
+This means that some cannabis derivatives change a person’s mood, perception, or, again, mental state.
 They also affect a person’s cognition; this means that they make it more difficult for a person to think clearly.
 One of the primary medicinal components of the cannabis plant is known as cannabidiol (also known as CBD).
-It has far-reaching medical applications for a wide variety of conditions and it is not psychoactive.
+It has far-reaching applications and it is not psychoactive.
 This means that it effectively treats a patient without adversely affecting their ability to function on a day-to-day basis.

 What Is CBD?

 CBD is a naturally occurring part of industrial cannabis (also referred to as hemp).
-At its most fundamental form it is CBD oil.
+At its most fundamental form, it is CBD oil.
 This oil is created by taking entire hemp plants (the stalks, leaves, and flowers) and pressurizing them.
-The oil that comes out is known as CBD oil.
-However, it is different than hemp oil, which is made specifically from hemp seeds.
+Carrier oils, like coconut oil and hemp seed oil, are then combined with the extracted CBD to create oil.
 This CBD oil is very easily broken down by the body, particularly when the oil is taken in a tincture form.

 CBD is one of the naturally occurring types of chemicals known as cannabinoids.
 CBD is related to, but very different from, tetrahydrocannabinol (also known as THC).
 THC is the most widely known cannabinoid and it is the main psychoactive molecule in cannabis.
 That essentially means that THC is the part of the cannabis molecule that makes a person feel high.

-Both THC and CBD are highly praised for their various medicinal properties.
-They have similar applications in medical treatments, but through recent research it appears that CBD is becoming the preferred method.
+Both THC and CBD are highly praised for their various properties.
+Recently though, CBD is becoming the preferred method.
 This is due to the fact that it does not affect a person’s everyday ability to function.
 Remember that CBD is not psychoactive; no matter how much a patient takes, they will not feel the mild-altering effects that a person would feel with THC.

 RELATED ARTICLE: Complete CBD Hemp Oil Benefits Guide